quicwg/base-drafts/draft-ietf-quic-recovery.md

 {{?RFC6675}}, and RACK {{?RACK=I-D.ietf-tcpm-rack}}.
 This section provides an overview of how these algorithms are implemented in QUIC.

-A packet is declared lost if it meets both of the following conditions:
+A packet is declared lost if it meets all the following conditions:

 * The packet is unacknowledged, in-flight, and was sent prior to an acknowledged packet.